Diptenusarkar/Website-Template/Movie Recommendation Website/README.md

-# Movie Recommendation App
+# Movie Recommendation Website

 ## About the Project
-<p>This app will recommend you some latest movies in different genres.
+<p>This website will recommend you some latest movies in different genres.
 You can also search for your desired movie and enjoy watching it.
 Dive in to explore further. </p>

 ## Tech Stacks Used